 Salary and Employment Outlook

 The BLS reported outlook and salary statistics for medical scientists, nurses and radiation therapists.
-Medical scientists were expected to see employment grow from 2014 until 2024 by a rate of 8%.
-Their median salary was $82,240 as of May 2015.
+Medical scientists were expected to see employment grow from 2018 until 2028 by a faster than average rate of 8%.
+Their median salary was $84,810 as of May 2018.

-The median salary as of May 2015 for radiation therapists was $80,220.
-The BLS reported that the projected job growth in this field is 14% between 2014 to 2024, which is much faster than average.
+The median salary as of May 2018 for radiation therapists was $82,330.
+The BLS reported that the projected job growth in this field is 9% between 2018 to 2028, which is faster than average.

 The main objective of oncology research is to determine the effectiveness of treatments and to improve the process of diagnosing and treating patients with cancer.
 Radiation technicians, oncology nurses and medical scientists may all work in oncology research, and are required to have relevant postsecondary training and be licensed or certified in their field.